bhisaac/5eFP/5eFP-SRD.md

 _Prerequisite: Pact of the Tome feature_

-You can now inscribe magical rituals in your Book of Shadows.
+You can now inscribe magical rituals in your Tome of Secrets.
 Choose two 1st-­level spells that have the ritual tag from any class’s spell list (the two needn’t be from the same list).
 The spells appear in the book and don’t count against the number of spells you know.
-With your Book of Shadows in hand, you can cast the chosen spells as rituals.
+With your Tome of Secrets in hand, you can cast the chosen spells as rituals.
 You can’t cast the spells except as rituals, unless you’ve learned them by some other means.
 You can also cast a warlock spell you know as a ritual if it has the ritual tag.

-On your adventures, you can add other ritual spells to your Book of Shadows.
+You can add other ritual spells to your Tome of Secrets on your adventures.
 When you find such a spell, you can add it to the book if the spell’s level is equal to or less than half your level and if you can spare the time to transcribe the spell.
 The transcription process takes one downtime round and costs ⛁ for the rare inks needed to inscribe it.

 ### Eldritch Sight

-You can see normally in normal and magical darkness, and you can read all writing.
+You see normally in magical darkness, and you can read all writing.

 ### Eldritch Spear